Date Updated: 12/14/2024

 Here's an example: You stop exercising and take your pulse for 15 seconds, getting 37 beats.
 Multiply 37 by 4, to get 148 beats per minute.

-Ask your health care provider what your target heart rate should be during exercise and at rest.
+Ask your healthcare team what your target heart rate should be during exercise and at rest.

 Stop if you feel pain

-Stop exercising and seek immediate medical care if you have any warning signs of possible heart problems during exercise, including:
+Stop exercising and seek immediate medical care if you have any of these symptoms during exercise:

-The only way to detect and manage high blood pressure is to keep track of your blood pressure readings.
+The only way to find and manage high blood pressure is to keep track of your blood pressure readings.
 Have your blood pressure checked at each health checkup.
 Also use a home blood pressure monitor.
-When measuring your blood pressure at home, it's best to do so at the same time every day.
+When checking your blood pressure at home, it's best to do so at the same time every day.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use